TeresaHo/Fast-Online-Video-Object-Tracking-via-Co-segmentation-Clues/README.md

 ### Project: Fast-Online-Video-Object-Tracking-via-Co-segmentation-Clues

 ### Project description
-S2iamMask(Spatial-aware SiamMask)integrates a semantic segmentation branch which can further improve the robustness of the object tracker.
-Such integration has been done before;however, previous methods use mask branch in a way which result in heavily relying on the output score and thus fail to preserve more spatial information which is crucial for mask generation.
+S2iamMask (Spatial-aware SiamMask) integrates a semantic segmentation branch which can further improve the robustness of the object tracker.
+Previous methods use mask branch in a way which sacrifices spatial information.
+However, spatial information is crucial for mask generation.
 To better address this problem, we proposal a two-stage training strategy and directly use the proposals obtained in first stage as the input for second stage.
-This way, spatial information of feature maps are better reserved.
-Secondly, we use fusion layers for FCN  to  combine semantic  informationfrom a deeper, coarse layer with appearance information from a shallow, fine layer to produce detailed segmentations.
+In addition, fusion layers for FCN  were used to combine semantic  informationfrom a deeper, coarse layer with appearance information from a shallow, fine layer to produce detailed segmentations.
 Finally, during inference, we design a voting mechanism to prevent the mask from being heavily dependent on the output score.

 <div align="center">